 Symptoms: The main symptoms of interstitial cystitis are:

-- Urine incontinence and a constant desire to urinate in spite of emptying the bladder few minutes previously
+- Urine incontinence and a constant desire to urinate in spite of emptying the bladder a few minutes previously

 How To Get Rid of Interstitial Cystitis With Homeopathy Treatment?

 Homeopathy Treatment for Interstitial Cystitis: The treatment with homeopathy is based on individualization of the patients based on their mental, physical, emotional symptoms.
 The medicines help to control the symptoms of interstitial cystitis and helps in improving the quality of life.
-Homeopathy, as a system, believes in treating the patient and not the disease, how ever given below are few important medications which may help in interstitial cystitis.
+Homeopathy, as a system, believes in treating the patient and not the disease, however, given below are few important medications which may help in interstitial cystitis.

 Equisetum hyemale: A small remedy but very useful in interstitial cystitis.
-There is a severe, dull aching pain in bladder region not ameliorated by urinating.
-They suffer from frequent and intolerable urge to urinate with severe pain at close of urination.
-Constant desire to urinate, large quantity of clear, watery urine without amelioration.
+There is a severe, dull aching pain in the bladder region not ameliorated by urinating.
+They suffer from frequent and intolerable urge to urinate with severe pain at the close of urination.
+Constant desire to urinate, a large quantity of clear, watery urine without amelioration.

-Sarsaparilla: It is indicated in dark haired persons with lithic diathesis.
+Sarsaparilla: It is indicated in dark-haired persons with lithic diathesis.
 Urine bright and clear but irritating, often and copious; painful distention and tenderness of bladder; urine dribbles while sitting.
 Severe or unbearable pain at conclusion of urination.
 Ineffectual urging, urging with constipation.

 Uranium Nitricum: Another important remedy for BPS.
 Copious urination both day and night.
 Incontinence of urination; unable to retain urine without pain.
-Urine pale, milky with fishy odor.
+Urine pale, milky with a fishy odor.